15 Bible Verses About Finding Your Purpose

 5. Romans 8:28

-Context: Paul is writing to suffering believers — people facing persecution, hardship, and death.
-This is not a prosperity promise.
-It is a sovereignty promise.
+Context.
+Paul writes to suffering believers facing persecution, hardship, and death.
+This isn't a prosperity promise — it's a sovereignty promise.

 6. Philippians 2:13

-Context: Paul is encouraging believers to work out their salvation with reverence, knowing God is actively working inside them.
+Context.
+Paul encourages believers to work out their salvation with reverence, knowing God is actively working inside them.

 7. Isaiah 46:10